Hunterview

 Hunterview shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 14.2%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 10.3%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 48.4% of residents aged 15+ holding them - advanced diplomas comprise 9.8% and certificates make up 38.6%.
-Educational participation is high at 32.1%, including 12.4% in primary education, 8.3% in secondary education, and 3.0% pursuing tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 10.3%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.5%).
+Trade and technical skills are prevalent, with 48.4% of residents aged 15 and above holding vocational credentials - advanced diplomas (9.8%) and certificates (38.6%).

-Educational participation is notably high, with 32.1% of residents currently enrolled in formal education.
-This includes 12.4% in primary education, 8.3% in secondary education, and 3.0% pursuing tertiary education.
+Educational participation is high, with 32.1% of residents currently enrolled in formal education, including 12.4% in primary, 8.3% in secondary, and 3.0% in tertiary education.

 Frequently Asked Questions - Education